 Cervicogenic Headaches (Strong Evidence)

 Cervicogenic headaches start in the upper cervical spine (C1-C3) and refer pain to the head — typically one-sided, starting at the base of the skull.
 These are the most chiropractic-responsive headache type.
-A 2017 trial in *The Spine Journal* showed 6 weeks of upper cervical SMT produced a 50% drop in headache days at 3-month follow-up versus a sham group.
+A landmark 200-patient randomized trial (Jull et al., *Spine*, 2002) found that manipulative therapy significantly reduced headache frequency and intensity, with the benefit still holding at 12-month follow-up.

 Migraine (Moderate Evidence, Patient-Specific)